day8/re-frame/docs/EffectfulEvents.md

        (assoc db :defaults val))))
 ```

-It sources data from LocalStore.
+You'll notice it sources data from LocalStore.

-So this handler has no side effect - it doesn't need to change the world - __but__ it does
+Although this handler has no side effect - it doesn't need to change the world - it does
-need to source data from somewhere other than its arguments - from somewhere
+need to source data from somewhere other than its arguments, which, in turn, means it isn't pure.
-outside of app-db or the event.

-So, it isn't a pure function, and that leads to the normal problems.

 ### Effects And Coeffects

 So there are [two concepts at play here](http://tomasp.net/blog/2014/why-coeffects-matter/):
   - **Effects** - what your event handler does to the world  (aka side-effects)
-  - **Coeffects** - the data your event handler requires from the world in order to do its computation (aka [side-causes](http://blog.jenkster.com/2015/12/what-is-functional-programming.html))
+  - **Coeffects** - the data your event handler requires from the world in order
+    to do its computation (aka [side-causes](http://blog.jenkster.com/2015/12/what-is-functional-programming.html))

-We'll need a solution for both.
+We'll need a solution for both situations.

 ### Why Does This Happen?